atomwalk12/QuestLlama/README.md

 First of all follow the installation instructions found at [Voyager](https://github.com/MineDojo/Voyager) repository.

 **Now to setup the environment for QuestLlama**
 Please note that both Voyager and QuestLlama require Python 3.9.
 The easiest way to get up and running with a local environment is to use Anaconda.
-Follow the instructions at https://docs.anaconda.com/free/anaconda/install/index.html to install Anaconda.
+Follow the instructions at the [Anaconda homepage](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.
 After the installation follow these steps to setup your local environment:

 > conda create -n questllama python=3.9.19
 > conda activate questllama
-- python install.py
+> python install.py